 The practice of murdering small children was also common among the Phoenicians, Carthaginians, Chinese and Hindus.
 The murder of children and the infirm is not isolated to antiquity.
 The Nazi Holocaust began with the elimination of almost 300,000 Aryan German citizens who were "defective."
 Before Hitler was finished, his Nazi machine had murdered six million Jews, plus another 6 million Gypsies, Poles and prisoners of war.

 Any woman who could destroy the child within her womb would have to be judged as one "without natural affection."
 During the decade of fighting in Vietnam there were 58,655 American war casualties.
 Our country now kills more unborn babies than that every fifteen days.
 During the six major wars our country has fought (Revolutionary War, Civil War, WWI, WWII, Korea and Vietnam) we have sustained 1,160,591 casualties.
 Since abortion was legalized in this country in 1973, over 23 million unborn babies have been murdered by their mothers.
 The remains of these precious lives are destroyed in hospital incinerators or thrown into dumpsters behind the abortion mills.
-There is no national cemetery for the unborn, no flag draped coffins, no national day of remembrance.
+There is no national cemetery for the unborn, no flag draped coffins.

 Abortion is sinful because it is the willful taking of human life.
 Under the Mosaic Law, God said, "If men fight, and hurt a woman with child, so that she gives birth prematurely, yet no lasting harm follows, he shall surely be punished accordingly as the woman's husband imposes on him; and he shall pay as the judges determine.
 But if any lasting harm follows, then you shall give life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, stripe for stripe" (Exodus 21:22-25).
 If the accidental interruption of a pregnancy was to be punished, what about the one who deliberately murders the unborn?